yuxuantaoisak/unit_3/Project/README.md

 ![Blank diagram - Color (4)](https://github.com/yuxuantaoisak/unit_3/assets/144768397/d8c2288e-f6f7-48ab-9a17-91138a5f6ec8)

+_Fig.
+5_

-This is the flow diagram for the delete method inside the CheckOrder class.
+*Fig. 5* is the flow diagram for the delete method inside the CheckOrder class.
 The method first checks if the user has selected a row (order).
 If so, it uses a for loop in which the database is connected and the orders are deleted according to their IDs.
 After performing the for loop, a MDDialog shows up, telling the user that the order has been deleted.